getsentry/snuba/docs/source/migrations/modes.rst

 Snuba Migration Modes
 ======================

-This doc outlines a way to try out distributed migrations.
+This document outlines a way to try out distributed migrations.
 Note that this is experimental, and should be used only for development purposes at the moment.
 Distributed mode is not supported when testing yet.
 Local mode for migrations is currently fully supported.